carstenbru/qc-baseband-mod/README.md

 2. Setup the build environment `source setup_env.sh`
 3. Start the build `make`.
 Grab a coffee as this will take some time.
 4. The kernel is now ready to be installed, you can use fastboot to do so:
-    * To start the *Xiaomi Mi4* in *fastboot* mode turn it off and press the *Volume_Down* and power buttons simultaneously, then:
     * If you want to install it permanently: `fastboot flash boot boot.img`
     * If you just want to boot it once: `fastboot boot boot.img`

 ### Android App
 The Android App is provided as an *Android Studio* project, simply open, build and install it.